top of page

 We hope that this EEI serves to be a comprehensive event guide, supporting the emails, training materials and webinar resources you’ve already had thus far.
 From here, please do reach out and get in touch if anything is unclear or if you have any questions – or even if you just want to say hello and let us know how the training’s going!

-We have just under 2 months to go.
+We have just over 3 months to go.
 If there’s anything in particular you’d like our support to focus on between now and the big day, please let us know – we are here to support you.

 Phew – that’s it!